 Applying for Aid

 Shelton State Community College awards financial assistance on a continuous basis for the entire year.
-Priority for the limited campus-based programs (FWS, FSEOG, and ASAP) is given to students whose applications are completed early.
+Priority for the limited campus-based programs (FWS, FSEOG, and ASAP) may be given to students whose applications are completed early.

 Students applying for financial aid must:

 - Apply for admission and request a high school transcript, GED scores and certificates, and academic transcripts from other colleges previously attended.

 - Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 This should be done as soon as the student (and the parents of a dependent student) completes their Federal Income Tax Return each year.